Overseer66/comfyui-mcp-server/README.md

     }
     ```

-Notice: When adding new workflows as tools, you need to rebuild and redeploy the Docker images to make them available.
+**Notice**: When adding new workflows as tools, you need to rebuild and redeploy the Docker images to make them available.